Last Updated on September 16, 2024 by Soumya

 Suggested 1-Day itinerary for Belem Lisbon

-• Take a walk along the Tagus to reach the Discoveries Monument.
-You can appreciate it from outside or drop in for a stunning view from the terrace.
+- Take a walk along the Tagus to reach the Discoveries Monument.
+You can appreciate it from outside or visit the terrace for a stunning view.

-• If you are up for a museum, head to the National Archaeological Museum located on the left of the monastery.
+- If you like museums, visit the National Archaeological Museum, located on the left of the monastery.

-• Feeling hungry now?
-Head to Os Jeronimos or Taberna dos Ferreiros (both of them right next door) for a hearty lunch.
-Also, nearby is Pasteis de Belem if you are in the mood for some excellent Portuguese tarts.
+- Feeling hungry now?
+Head to Os Jeronimos or Taberna dos Ferreiros (both right next door) for a hearty lunch.
+Pasteis de Belem is nearby if you are in the mood for some excellent Portuguese tarts.